STATUTES OF THE FEDERATION INTERNATIONALE DE MEDECINE DU SPORT (FIMS)

 - To participate in a meeting of the Council of Delegates and have the right to vote, a Member National Association must have the membership dues for the current fiscal year and all previous years of membership paid in full no later than the beginning of the FIMS Council of Delegates meeting at which an election will take place.

-- A list of Member National Associations eligible to participate in and vote at a meeting of the Council of Delegates must be made available to each Delegate of a FIMS Member National Association prior to the meeting at which an election will be held.
+- A Iist of Member National Assoeiations eligible to participate in and vote at a meeting of the Council of Delegates must be made available to each Delegate of a FIMS Member National Association at the beginning of the meeting at which an election will be held.

 - Each Member National Association eligible to participate in and vote at a meeting of the Council of Delegates may designate one person to serve as its Delegate.
 To become accredited as the official Delegate of a Member National Association for a particular meeting of the Council of Delegates, that person must present type written authorization to the Secretary General of FIMS identifying the personas its Delegate.
 The authorization must be presented on the official letter head stationery of the Member National Association and signed either by its President or other officer designated by the President.

-- The designated Delegate of an eligible Member National Association is the only person permitted to vote on behalf of that Member National Association, except as below in Article 17.02 k) and l.
+- The designated Delegate of an eligible Member National Assoeiation is the only person permitted to vote on behalf of that Member National Association, except as below in Artide 17.02.11 and 17.02.12.

 - A Member National Association in good standing that is not able to send a Delegate to a meeting of the Council of Delegates may be represented by the accredited Delegate of another Member National Association.
 Both Member National Associations must be eligible to participate as regards completion of payment of annual dues.

 - To grant proxy, a Member National Association must submit to the Secretary General an official FIMS Proxy Form signed by its President or Secretary General, if applicable.
 On the form, the specified Member National Association to receive the proxy must be identified.
 Only the accredited Delegate of the Member National Association receiving the proxy may use this proxy vote.
-A proxy form will be included with each announcement of a meeting of the Council of Delegates as distributed to all Member National Associations by the Secretary General.
-(As stated in the statutes, an accredited Delegate is entitled to use only one proxy vote in addition to the vote of the Delegate’s own Member National Association).
+A proxy form will be induded with each announcement of a meeting of the Council of Delegates as distributed to all Member National Associations by the Secretary General.
+An accredited Delegate is entitled to use only one proxy vote in addition to the vote of the Delegate's own Member National Association.

 - Preparation for FIMS election: